ResponsibleTechWork/RespTechWork-website/library/catalogue/index.md

 ---
-title: 🟢 Catalogue of resources
+title: Catalogue of resources
 excerpt: >-
   A list of resources in the Responsible Tech Library.
+library_part: library
 layout: library_docs
 ---